 Of the many important topics discussed in our Facebook group, one recent post in particular caught our eye.
 When asked what kind of doctor our community sees for their menopause care, many said they rely on their general practitioner.
 A few even commented they don't see a health professional at all.
 Almost no one said they visit a menopause practitioner.

-So why a menopause practitioner?
 Well, let's back up.
 In 2002, The North American Menopause Society noticed a need to define clear sets of standards for health providers to ensure the best care for women at menopause.
 So NAMS developed a certification that lasts for three years, which helps make sure any currently certified doctor is up to date on the latest data and practices.

 Let's look at it this way; OB/GYN's are typically concentrated on general health and childbirth.
 With a menopause specialist, your various symptoms are less likely to be dismissed.
 Your care will be drawn from past patients, up to date research, and advanced knowledge.

 Now for the even better news!
-Education and training for menopause care is advancing every day, and doctors are becoming more and more equipt to deal with the wide range of care menopause can require.
+Education and training for menopause care is advancing every day, and doctors are becoming more and more equipped to deal with the wide range of care menopause can require.
 So whatever is best for you, make sure you're seeing your chosen health care professional and getting the care you need and deserve.

 Want to learn more?
 Get tailored education and suggestions for your own personal menopause journey by taking Kindra's hormone assessment.

 Tags: About Menopause Anxious Dry Skin Fatigue Foggy & Unfocused Hair Loss Hot flashes Joint Pain Low Sex Drive Managing my Hormones menopause 101 menopause specialist Mental Well-Being mind Moody & Irritable Night Sweats Painful Sex Physical Well-Being Sad specialist Stressed Trouble Sleeping Vaginal Dryness Weight Gain